bex2030/AD-Home-Lab/README.md

 ## Phase 3 – Password Spraying

-Using the password discovered in the IT support note, the attacker performs a password spraying attack against domain users.
+Using the password discovered in the IT support note, the attacker performs a password spraying attack against domain users, identifying multiple accounts using the same password, including **faris**.

-The attack reveals that **faris** is reusing the same password.

 ```text
 support_notes.txt